-Dr. Schwartz is Associate Professor of Process Studies and Comparative Theology at Claremont School of Theology, and also teaches courses through the Center for Process Studies.
+Dr. Schwartz is Associate Professor of Process Studies and Comparative Philosophy at Claremont School of Theology, and also teaches courses through the Center for Process Studies.
 For those interested in studying with Dr. Schwartz, or anyone interested in the Process Studies programs at Claremont School of Theology, feel free to contact him.

 Models of God & Ultimate Realities (Spring 2025)